evolvingstuff/vdw2/content/posts/sepsis-is-both-prevented-and-treated-by-vitamin-d-many-studies.md

    * Note:  [Injection](/categories/injection) of Vitamin D into muscle provides a far slower, response

-1. Reduce the time to get Vitamin D t the cells by days with <a href="/posts/getting-vitamin-d-into-your-blood-and-cells" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Getting Vitamin D into your blood and cells">sublingual or topical vitamin D</a>
+1. Reduce the time to get Vitamin D t the cells by days with [sublingual or topical vitamin D](/posts/getting-vitamin-d-into-your-blood-and-cells)

    * The nanoemulsion form of Vitamin D seems particularly fast-acting (both topical and sublingual)